When Your Child Has Congenital Muscular Torticollis

 How is congenital muscular torticollis diagnosed?

-An examination is often enough to diagnose the condition.
+An exam is often enough to diagnose the condition.
 The diagnosis may be confirmed with one or more of these imaging tests:

 X-ray to check the bones of the neck and shoulders, and rule out other problems